Single-Use Foodware Reduction

 Community & Business Workshops: A business workshop was held in August 2019 to receive feedback on ideas to reduce the impact of waste.
 Over 14 food-service business representatives were in attendance.
 A community workshop was later held in October 2019 where over 65 community members were in attendance and shared community goals surrounding waste reduction.

 Single-use Foodware Reduction Working Group: The working group was the steering committee that evaluated the policies in detail and developed recommendations to Town Council.
 This group included three business owners, two members of the public, two students, one environmental advocate, and two Truckee Town Council Members.
-The group’s goals included to develop equitable and effective policies to reduce excess single-use foodware waste in our community.
+The group’s goals included developing equitable and effective policies to reduce excess single-use foodware waste in our community.

 Community Survey: Following the working group’s conclusion, staff conducted community outreach to receive feedback on the group’s recommendations.
 Over 480 survey responses were received providing feedback from community members and businesses.
 After considering the responses, staff presented the final recommendations and feedback to the Town Council for further consideration.